cosrayjamie/starfitter/README.md

 At this point, to further refine the results and gain information about error, you could run boot_results.sh.
 This program uses bootstrapping to find errors.
 Boot_results.sh uses new_starfitter, which requires a current mirror_geometry.dat file (probably with the contents of summary.results), mirror_geometry.tokuno, and .stars.txt files.
 If something goes wrong look at rejects.err to figure out what went wrong.
 The results are put into mirror_geometry.nparm.dat.
 To find the median and 95% confidence interval run boot_stats.
 The program run_boot.sh will run both programs.

+TAx4 is very simple to run.
+Essentially all you have to run is ./reset.sh and then ./process_TAx4.sh in order to get mirror geometry.

 -Josh Peterson

 ===============================================================================================================